2020 PSA Annual Awards: Other recipients

 Sorted in alphabetical order (based on their surnames).

 Milo Junior Athletes of the Year

 The award, sponsored by Milo, will be given to the two young athletes who are excelled in the field of sports.

 Tony Siddayao Awards for Under-17 Athletes

 The award, which is named after Tony Siddayao (deceased, former sports editor of Manila Standard) is given out to outstanding junior athletes.
 Sorted in alphabetical order (based on their surnames).

 Posthumous Awards for Deceased Sports Personalities

-The following awards, will be bestowed upon former national & collegiate athletes, officials and sports personalities who passed away in 2019.
-They will be honor with a short audio-video presentation and a one-minute moment of silence.
+The following awards, will be bestowed upon former national & collegiate athletes, officials and sports personalities who died in 2019.
+They will be honored with a short audio-video presentation and a one-minute moment of silence.